Skip to content

 }

-1. Script-only files skip the template and style processing phases.
+1. Script-only files do not go through the template and style processing stages.

-2. Macros (defineProps/defineEmits/...) should not be used in regular script files.
+2. Macros (defineProps/defineEmits/...) should not be used in ordinary script files.

-4. Compilation warnings are likely to be emitted if Hooks are used outside top-level functions.
+4. Compilation warnings are prone to be emitted if hooks are used outside of top-level functions.

 5. Recommendations

-1. Only route "genuinely script module" files through this pipeline.
+1. Only route files that are "indeed script modules" through this pipeline.

-2. Component files should still primarily use SFCs to fully leverage template capabilities.
+2. Component files should still be mainly based on SFC to facilitate the full exertion of template capabilities.

 Released under the MIT License